XueZuxiang/PHEMICS/README.md

 where $\omega_r$ is the real wave frequency and $\gamma$ is the linear growth or damping rate.
 A positive imaginary part indicates wave growth, while a negative imaginary part indicates damping.

 The code supports both cold ion components and finite-temperature anisotropic ion components.
 Finite-temperature ions are treated kinetically through the plasma dispersion function.

+This code is primarily designed as a learning-oriented tool for first-year graduate students and beginners who are studying kinetic plasma theory, EMIC-wave dispersion, and numerical dispersion-relation solving.
+The implementation emphasizes readability and physical transparency rather than maximum computational efficiency.

 ---